 The Associate of Applied Science-Transfer (AAS-T) degree is built upon the technical courses required for job preparation and includes a college-level general education component.
-The general education courses for the AAS-T degree are drawn from the list of associate degree courses generally accepted in transfer.
+The general education courses for the AAS-T degree are drawn from the list of AAS degree general education requirements.
 The Associate of Applied Science-Transfer is a professional-technical degree with a core of general education courses commonly accepted in transfer.
-In general, professional-technical degrees are not designed for transfer to other colleges or universities, however several four-year colleges and universities have specific bachelor degree programs that accept the Associate in Applied Science-Transfer degree.
+In general, professional-technical degrees are not designed for transfer to other colleges or universities; however, several four-year colleges and universities have specific bachelor's degree programs that accept the Associate in Applied Science-Transfer degree.
 A cumulative GPA of at least 2.00 in courses numbered 100 to 299 is required for completion of the AAS-T degree.